Trygvemb/Overstay/README.md

 # OVERSTAY Project

 ## Overview
 OVERSTAY is a full-stack application designed to manage visa-related operations.
-It is built using modern technologies, including .NET 9.0 for the backend and Flutter for the frontend.
+It is built using .NET 9.0 for the backend and Flutter for the frontend.
 The project is containerized using Docker and orchestrated with Docker Compose.

 ## Features
 - Backend API for visa management (CRUD operations)
 - Frontend built with Flutter for a responsive user interface
-- Microsoft SQL Server database with Full-Text Search capabilities
+- Microsoft SQL Server database
 - Dockerized services for easy deployment and development
 - OpenAPI documentation for the backend API